FrozenRidge/level-userdb/README.md

 `findUser(email, cb)`

-Returns the user object if found, throws an exception if not.
+Returns the user object if found,

+CB should be a signature of form:

+`function(err, user)`

+If account is not found, `err` is set and user is `undefined`.

 #### addUser